strangerstudios/pmpro-member-homepages/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .2 =
+* FEATURE: Added setting to redirect away from homepage or not.
+* BUG FIX: Fixed some warnings.
+* ENHANCEMENT: Prepared for localization.

 = .1 =
 * Initial commit.